LorinczMate1990/web-logo/README.md

 ## Functions

 The `learn` instruction can create new keywords.
 These keywords can have a fixed number of parameters.

-Currently the parameters must be numbers or expressions, custom commands can not execute code blocks.
+In the background, the `learn` keyword defines a new variable that has a codeblock as value, so learns can be nested, and the learned name should not be an already existing parameter (it will be overwritten).
+The learn keyword has a syntax sugar: its non-last parameters are interpreted as string literals.
+This means that a learned word can reuse already existing parameter names, and expressions cannot be used.

 ### Rectangle as a function